CSC 8490: Database Systems and File Management

 Also due with this phase: the role of each group member.
 Include this information:

-Phase 02) Miniworld
+Phase 02) Requirements

-Include the types of queries and reports anticipated.
 Remember, appropriate requirements at this stage will help minimize later changes.

 Phase 03) ER model